AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/README.md

 # Overhypothesis formation in new caledonian crows
 Modeling the formation of overhypotheses in New Caledonian Crows.
-Crows sample different food types (high- and low-value) and learn about the distribution of types within and across containers.
-In the test condition, this abstract knowledge can be applied to accurately predict the probability of finding low- or high-value items and inform decision-making.
+Crows sample different food types (high- and low-value) and learn about their distribution (represented by α and β) within and across a series of containers.
+In the test condition (final container), this abstract knowledge informs the probability of finding a high-value item (θ[high-value]).

 ![me](https://github.com/AlexHRuf/Overhypothesis-formation-in-new-caledonian-crows/blob/main/Animations/theta_evolution_combined_dark.gif)